donatj/php-dnf-solver/README.md

 function getTypeName() : string
 ```

-Returns the fully qualified type name of this literal
+Returns the fully qualified type name of this type

 ---